ibm-cloud-docs/vmware-service/tutorials/vmwaas-ipsec-tunnel.md

 * [A preprovisioned VDC on {{site.data.keyword.vcf-aas}}](/docs/vmwaresolutions?topic=vmwaresolutions-vdc-adding).
 * [{{site.data.keyword.cloud_notm}} CLI](/docs/cli?topic=cli-getting-started).
 * An [{{site.data.keyword.cloud_notm}} API key](/docs/account?topic=account-userapikey&interface=ui).

-Some documentation, including, but not limited to, tutorials, solutions architectures, solution guides, videos, and diagrams might still be using the old offering names.
-This information will be gradually updated to the new offering names in future releases.
-{: note}

 ## Gather information and requirements
 {: #vmwaas-ipsec-tunnel-gather-requirements}